LukasGibb/ansible-role-unixodbc/README.md

 ansible-role-unixodbc
 =========

-An Ansible role that installs and configures UnixODBC.
+An Ansible role that installs and configures UnixODBC including DSN entries.

 The role can also optionally download and install the MySQL ODBC 8.0 driver (only for Ubuntu 1804 x64 currently).